Live Group Training Programme via Zoom

 While a single workshop can open our minds, deeper embedded learning comes through real-life application over a period of time - not just through solitary, one-off workshops or a short course.

-Thus, this initiative offers you applied learning that will help you not only develop core awareness and skills for co-creating a just world - it will also help integrate that awareness and those skills into your being, nervous system, and body - so you can more instinctively apply your learnings in other spaces and other areas of your life.
+Thus, this initiative offers you applied learning that will help you not only develop core awareness and skills for co-creating just, autonomous communities - it will also help integrate that awareness and those skills into your being, nervous system, and body - so you can more instinctively apply your learnings beyond the programme.

 “Relationships change us, reveal us, evoke more from us.
 Only when we join with others do our gifts become visible, even to ourselves”